REASON AND VALUES EXEMPLIFIED IN GENDER

 search for a lost God.
 It all ending

-with implicit reference to the techno-scientific revolution
+with implicit reference to the techno-scientific

-(p.
 148), which reveals the ignored

 legitimate and important roots of what became a misunderstood and corrupt

-Perhaps masochism is a late
+Perhaps masochism is a late Victorian and German expression

-Victorian and German expression for religious erotic passion, of a piece with
+for religious erotic passion, of a piece with the Romantic agony, the flood

-the Romantic agony, the flood of flagellation pornography, fin de siècle art, the feminist movement: a personalized and
+siècle art, the feminist movement: a personalized and profaned cry of the

-profaned cry of the soul.
-The psyche had lost touch with eros, just as as eros, having been excluded from psychology, was
+soul.
+The psyche had lost touch with eros, just as as

-simplified and debased into pornography and sentimentality.
-Thus, psychology
+pornography and sentimentality.
+Thus, psychology discovered “masochism”; and

-discovered “masochism”; and psychology found masochism in the psyche,
+psychology found masochism in the psyche, characterizing its femininity as

-tells us that at that time the psyche craved to submit in some form, in any
+psyche craved to submit in some form, in any form, to eros – eros at any price

-form, to eros – eros at any price – in order to disengage itself from the
+– in order to disengage itself from the imperious materialist inflation of

-psyche belongs only to the mind.
+the nineteenth century’s insistence that the psyche belongs only to the mind. |

 Hillman touches here a phenomenon that is known but not

-understood since antiquity, as illustrated by what can be seen as the “myth” of Phyllis and
+understood since antiquity, as illustrated by what can be seen as the “myth” of Phyllis and Aristotle.
+It is a medieval cautionary tale about

-seductive woman, Phyllis, over the greatest male intellect, the ancient Greek
+the triumph of a seductive woman, Phyllis, over the greatest male intellect,

-philosopher Aristotle.
-It is one of several Power of Women stories
+the ancient Greek philosopher Aristotle.
+It is one of several Power of Women stories from that time, to be related

-from that time, to be related to the feminist infatuation with the concept, and
+to the feminist infatuation with the concept, and its trivialization into

-and the empty moralism of type #MeToo movement, while
+moralism of type #MeToo movement,

-developing the bottomless Organization 764, as well as the violent
+764, as well as the

-forms of Incel, which reveal how
+violent forms of Incel,

-death of love, rise of power-hate-violence, related to “loss of soul” and to
+socio-psychological phenomenon on death of love, rise of power-hate-violence,

-what in analytical psychology involves animus
+related to “loss of soul” and to what in analytical psychology involves animus (and consequently or in parallel

-requires either plunging into analytical psychology or to satisfy oneself with
+analytical psychology or to satisfy oneself with a problematic more superficial

-of the concepts, or taking an intermediate path as in Irene
+popularization of the concepts, or taking an intermediate path as in Irene Claremont de Castillejo’s book (chap.
+V) Knowing

 Sexual pathology and diversity